 * Source: Financial Express Analytics

-As always, you should only consider the investment views contained in this update in the context of your own attitude to risk and how such choices might impact your Asset Allocation model.
-Should you have any queries in relation to your investment portfolio, please contact us on 01 2375500.
+As always, you should only consider the investment views contained in this market update article in the context of your own attitude to risk and how such choices might impact your Asset Allocation model.
+Should you wish to discuss your investment portfolio, please contact your Harvest Financial Services Client Manager.

 |Warning: Past performance is not a reliable guide to future performance.